wp-plugins/postman-smtp/readme.txt

 = 1.6.11 =
 * [[Ticket](https://wordpress.org/support/topic/call-to-undefined-function-spritnf?replies=2#post-6977557)] Fix for "Fatal error: Call to undefined function spritnf() in PostmanEmailLogController.php on line 284" - sometimes PHP really sucks compared to Java
+* Added a link to a HowTo Video for configuring Google OAuth 2.0 in the OAuth2 authentication section

 = 1.6.10 - 2015-05-18 =
 * 5,000 installations!